Local Union #41, IBEW

 b) they cannot be reached during normal dispatch hours to respond to a job assignment which would have been offered them (see Section 2

 1. Military Duty with official documentation presented before service will not result in a turn down.

-2. Registrants on the out-of-work list who are on disability, maternity leave, union business or jury duty who have provided approved documentation will retain their place on the referral list until appropriate release from the proper authority.
+2. Registrants on the out-of-work list who are on maternity leave, union business or jury duty who have provided approved documentation will retain their place on the referral list until appropriate release from the proper authority.

 Section 5 – Additional Short Call Referral Procedures and Rules